Glass jar of cannamilk recipe with hemp buds, measuring cup, and milk carton on wooden counter.

 Safety and Potency Considerations

-Begin with a low serving when you first try infused milk, especially if you’re new to cannabinoids.
+Begin with a low serving when you first try infused milk.
 Effects typically emerge within 30 to 90 minutes and can persist for several hours.
 Wait at least two hours before adjusting your dose.
-Track your response in a journal to learn how your body reacts over time.

 Always store hemp‑infused milk securely and out of children’s reach.
-Label jars clearly with date, strain, and estimated strength to avoid accidental overconsumption.
-Remember that slight lab testing variations can affect potency between batches.
-When experimenting with new strains or ratios, reduce serving size until you understand their impact on your wellness routine.
+Label jars clearly with the date, strain, and estimated strength to avoid accidental overconsumption.

 Three glasses of cannamilk recipe in vanilla, matcha, and chocolate on a tray with spices and herbs.